MAP Estimators for Piecewise Continuous Inversion: Introduction

+\item \mmd{We develop the MAP estimator theory for infinite dimensional geometric inverse problems involving discontinuous fields, building on theory in both of the recent papers \cite{map,wmap}, and opening up new avenues for the study of MAP estimators in infinite dimensional inverse problems. }

+\item \mmd{We explicitly link MAP estimation for these geometric inverse problems to a variational Onsager-Machlup minimization problem. }

-\begin{enumerate}[(i)] \item We extend the Onsager-Machlup/MAP estimator theory to finite dimensional geometric inverse problems coupled with fields. \item We show that the theory applies to groundwater flow model as in \cite{kui} and we show that the theory applies to the EIT problem as in \cite{eit}. \item We implement numerical experiments for the groundwater flow model and demonstrate the feasibility of computing (local) MAP estimators within the geometric formulation, but also show that they can lead to multiple nearby solutions.
+\item We show that the theory applies to groundwater flow model as in \cite{kui} and we show that the theory applies to the EIT problem as in \cite{eit}.

+\item We implement numerical experiments for the groundwater flow model and demonstrate the feasibility of computing (local) MAP estimators within the geometric formulation, but also show that they can lead to multiple nearby solutions.
 We relate these multiple MAP estimators to the behaviour of output from MCMC to probe the posterior. \end{enumerate}